-Question: "What should we learn from the tribe of Levi?"
+Question: "What should we learn from the tribe of Levi / the Levites?"

-Answer: The patriarch, Jacob, gave each of his twelve sons a blessing just before he died.
+Answer: The patriarch Jacob, just before he died, gave each of his twelve sons a blessing.
 The twelve sons were the fathers of the twelve tribes of Israel, and the blessings contained prophetic information about the future of each tribe.
 In the case of the tribe of Levi, which was paired in the prophecy with the tribe of Simeon, Jacob prophesied about him and his brother at the same time: “Simeon and Levi are brothers—their swords are weapons of violence.
 Let me not enter their council, let me not join their assembly, for they have killed men in their anger and hamstrung oxen as they pleased.
 Cursed be their anger, so fierce, and their fury, so cruel!
 I will scatter them in Jacob and disperse them in Israel” (Genesis 49:5–7).
 In addition to referring to the future of the tribe of Levi, the prophecy contains within it several lessons for all of us.

 As Christians, we learn from the tribe of Levi that unrestrained anger is the cause of a great deal of sin.
 Anger leaves devastation in its wake, often with irreparable consequences.
-Jacob’s statement, “let me not enter their counsel; let me not join their assembly” is a lesson for us as well.
+Jacob’s statement “let me not enter their counsel; let me not join their assembly” is a lesson for us as well.
 We are not to take the counsel of angry people because they are unstable and exhibit an inability to control their passions.
-When anger is a defining trait in another’s life, it is an indication of the lack of the spiritual gift of self-control which characterizes all believers (Galatians 5:22–23).
-An angry person makes a poor counselor and in fact, his company should be avoided, especially when the sin of anger is unconfessed and there is no attempt to deal with it in a godly manner.
+When anger is a defining trait, it is an indication of the lack of the spiritual gift of self-control that characterizes all believers (Galatians 5:22–23).
+An angry person makes a poor counselor, and, in fact, his company should be avoided, especially when the sin of anger is unconfessed and there is no attempt to deal with it in a godly manner.